MartinKuzma/martinkuzma.github.io/content/posts/01-worst-grpc-api.md

 Here are some common pitfalls:
 - No single responsibility principle
 - No versioning
-- No documentation or too much of low quality documentation
+- No documentation or too much low-quality documentation
 - No consistency in naming conventions or naming conventions that make no sense
 - Overcomplicated data structures
 - Incorrect use of error codes
 - Misleading comments

 I will try to cover all of these points in this post.
-Hope you are ready...
+I hope you are ready...

 ## Starting point with a simple generic API
-Let's assume we have application that emits events and has tasks that needs to execute.
+Let's assume we have an application that emits events and has tasks that need to execute.
 We want to expose a GRPC API for pushing events and managing tasks.
 Since there could be thousands of events per second, we want to support batch processing for pushing events.
 We also want to be able to tell the client which events were successfully processed and which failed.

-For sake of brevity I omitted field validation extensions.
+For the sake of brevity, I omitted field validation extensions.

 Don't worry, it will get much smaller once we remove all the (un)necessary stuff.